Schwab Learning Center Services Offered

 We provide a variety of educational and informational sessions that support the mission of the SLC.
 Events are published throughout the University and also on our website.
 To get on our mailing list to learn more about our speaker series, please click here to get started.

-Technology Evaluation and Training
+Technology Evaluation and Training (for Students, Stanford Affilliated Professionals)

 There are any number of technology and productivity tools students with learning differences commonly use depending on the task, the user’s facility with technology, and the educational context or learning/workplace environment.
 We work with individuals to collaborate on the use of a variety of tech tools, assistive technology, and apps designed to meet the needs of a variety of learners.
 If you would like to learn more about how technology can help with productivity, please click here to get started.

-Tutor Connection Service
+Tutor Connection Service (for Students)

 The SLC hires and trains tutors who provide individual, one on one tutoring for up to four hours per week per student for students with learning differences.
 Tutors are generally graduate students with an academic background that matches the class in which the student needs assistance.
 Tutors are provided with training materials to help them work with some of the typical disabilities students have.
 Session dates and times are arranged by the student directly with his or her assigned tutor.
 The purpose of the tutoring offered by the Schwab Learning Center is to help students with learning disabilities and/or ADHD improve their educational achievement.
 Our emphasis is on helping students learn how to learn, as well as course content.

-Eligibility Students are eligible for tutoring upon a recommendation of a SLC Learning Specialist or Strategist, and/or OAE Disability Advisor.
+Eligibility: Students are eligible for tutoring upon a recommendation of a SLC Learning Specialist or Strategist, and/or OAE Disability Advisor.
 Tutoring provided by the Schwab Learning Center is provided at the discretion of the Center.
 To request tutoring, please click here to get started.